On the defect in the generalized Grunwald--Wang problem: The general construction

 \section{The general construction}

 In this section we assume $k$ is a field of characteristic 0, and let $M$ be a finite \'etale commutative $k$-group scheme.
 As in (\ref{fres}), we choose a flasque resolution

 over $k$.
-Recall from (\cite{ctsja}, Proposition 1.3) that though the flasque torus $F$ in the above resolution is not unique, it is unique up to multiplication by a quasi-trivial torus.
+Recall from (\cite{ctsja}, Lemma 0.6, exact sequence (0.6.2) joint with paragraph 0.2) that though the flasque torus $F$ in the above resolution is not unique, it is unique up to multiplication by a quasi-trivial torus.
 Since $H^1$ of a quasi-trivial torus is trivial, the group $H^1(k, F)$ depends only on $M$ and not on the choice of flasque resolution.
 Therefore the assumptions in the following theorem are unambiguous.

-\begin{theo} With notation as above, set $K:=k(t)$ and let moreover $T$ be a set of discrete valuations of $K$ coming from rational points of ${\bf P}^1_k$.
+\begin{theo} With notation as above, set $K:=k(t)$ and let moreover $T$ be a set of discrete valuations of $K$ coming from rational points of the projective line ${\bf P}^1_k$.

 The quotient $\left(\prod_{v \in T} H^1(K_v,M)\right)/\overline{H^1(K,M)}$ is infinite under either of the following conditions: \begin{enumerate} \item The group $H^1(k, F)$ is infinite and $T$ has at least 2 elements. \item The group $H^1(k, F)$ is nontrivial and $T$ is infinite. \end{enumerate} \end{theo}